F-I-D-O/Manuals/manuals/Programming/Regex.md

 - `(?<=)` positive lookbehind.
 Same as positive lookahead, but it looks behind.
 - `(?<!)` negative lookbehind.
 Same as negative lookahead, but it looks behind.

+## Capture the same group multiple times
+Sometimes, it would be useful to capture the same pattern multiple times in a separate groups dynamically, without specifying the number of repetitions.
+Unfortunately, this is not possible with just regex.
+Instead we need to specify the pattern and use the programming language to capture the group multiple times (e.g., in Python, we can use `re.findall()`).

 # Principles